 Further, Agile frameworks like Scrum, Kanban enable specific teams to plan, manage, and deliver software on time.
 At a team level, these Agile frameworks have a history of success.
-But when it comes to adopting them for multiple teams at an enterprise-level, these approaches need to scale up.
-This is where Agile scaling frameworks (LeSS, SAFe, DaD) comes into the picture.
+But when it comes to adopting them for multiple teams at an enterprise level, these approaches need to scale up.
+This is where Agile scaling frameworks (LeSS, SAFe, DaD) come into the picture.

 Amongst these three scaling frameworks, SAFe (Scaled Agile Framework) is the one that can extend to the best possible level, while strictly maintaining the Agile principles.
 The later segment discusses all three frameworks in detail and compares them to understand the basic differences between SAFe vs LeSS vs DaD.